-Heat loss from uninsulated copper pipes ranging 1/2 - 4 inches
+Heat loss from uninsulated copper pipes - dimensions ranging 1/2 - 4 inches

-Note that it is the temperature difference that is used - and that 1 oC temperature difference equals 1.8 oF.
+Note that it is temperature difference that is used - and that 1 oC of temperature difference equals to 1.8 oF temperature difference.

 |Nominal bore||Heat loss for the fluid inside pipe|